tumi8/openssl-pqc/README.md

 ### Step 3: Build fork of OpenSSL

-Now we follow the standard instructions for building OpenSSL, for example
+Now we follow the standard instructions for building OpenSSL:

     cd ..\openssl
     perl Configure VC-WIN64A